 Rickmer Rickmers

-1. Since 2019, a newly designed permanent exhibition covering approximately 800 square meters informs about the four life phases of the ship.
+1. Since 2019, a newly designed permanent exhibition informs about the four life phases of the ship on approximately 800 square meters.

-2. The Rickmer Rickmers was built in 1896 as a full-rigged ship with a steel hull using transverse frames in the company's own shipyard in Bremerhaven.
+2. The Rickmer Rickmers was built in 1896 as a full-rigged ship with a steel hull on transverse frames at the company's own shipyard in Bremerhaven.

-3. In 1930, the ship was equipped with two Krupp diesel engines, each generating 350 horsepower.
+3. In 1930, the ship was equipped with two Krupp diesel engines that each produced 350 horsepower.

-4. After a severe storm in 1904, the damaged third mast was replaced in Cape Town, and the ship was re-rigged from a full ship to a bark.
+4. After a severe storm in 1904, the damaged third mast was replaced in Cape Town, and the ship was re-rigged from a full-rigged ship to a barque.

 5. The Rickmer Rickmers has already served as a filming location for various film and television productions.

-6. The Rickmer Rickmers Foundation regularly awards the title of honorary captain to individuals who have made significant contributions to the ship.
+6. The Rickmer Rickmers Foundation regularly awards the title of honorary captain to individuals who have contributed to the ship's legacy.

-7. In 2005, the Rickmer Rickmers was honored in the postage stamp series "For Youth – Tall Ships" by Deutsche Post.
+7. In 2005, the Rickmer Rickmers was honored in the stamp series "For the Youth – Tall Ships" by Deutsche Post.

-8. The comprehensive restoration of the ship was partially funded through job creation measures for unemployed youth.
+8. The extensive restoration of the ship was partially funded by job creation measures for unemployed youth.

 9. On board, regularly changing exhibitions on maritime themes take place, enriching the cultural offerings of Hamburg.